Eisteed/eisbulma/README.md

 *TO USE UPLOAD FEATURE :*
 - Install rsync, configure your remote.
-- EDIT package.json line 29 and change remote name / path
+- Set your remote path in .env
-"upload": "rclone sync ./ remote:/www/wp-content/themes/eisbulma [...]